Dia de los Muertos Events in the South Bay and Los Angeles

 Visit the Library

-Dia de los Muertos Events in Los Angeles for Families
+Dia de los Muertos Events in the South Bay

-These Day of the Dead celebrations in Los Angeles offer the perfect opportunity to develop new family traditions and learn more about Mexican culture.
+These Day of the Dead celebrations in the South Bay and Los Angeles offer the perfect opportunity to develop new family traditions and learn more about Mexican culture.

-14th Annual El Sereno Dia De Los Muertos Festival
+San Pedro’s 14th Annual Dia de los Muertos Festival

 Join in a celebration of life and death.
 Explore the historical and cultural significance of Day of the Dead traditions.
 Enjoy live music and dance and art workshops.
 Food and drinks available for sale.